 A big part of delivering the right user experience at the right time is matching your site or app to your marketing campaigns.
 If a user has seen emails, social media posts, targeted ads, or printed advertising, they are in a marketing segment.
 Outbound marketing groups can have anywhere from 5 to 100 different user segments each requiring a different user experience.
 The question then becomes, Do you know which ad they saw, and can you map them to a consistent experience now?

 If the user is coming directly from an online ad, social media post, or an email, capturing aspects of the referral URL and parameters is a quick way to make sure you can map them to the right experience moving forward.
 For example, say you work for a shoe retailer, and you are running several campaigns.
 One features athletic shoes, another formal shoes, and a third sandals.
 Each of these ads will contain a link to your website homepage, however, each link will feature different parameters.
-For example, you might be working with:
+For example, you might be working with the following appending parameters:

 All of these links refer to the homepage of www.example.com.
-However, based on these links, with a testing or personalization tool (like SiteSpect) you can create a different experience — essentially three different homepages.
+However, based on these links, with an A/B testing or personalization tool (like SiteSpect) you can create a different experience — essentially three different homepages.

 Note that this works not just for marketing.
 You may have user segments that live in other parts of your organization.
 If your ecosystem offers a data layer that dictates a user’s segment and appropriate experience, you need to respond to that direction and have the direct mapping setup between predetermined segments and their corresponding experience.